Semantically Guided Action Anticipation: Method

 \subsubsection{Classification Training}

-The network undergoes classification training concurrently with structure learning.
-To ensure that source and target visual representations are grounded in the structure imposed by $\mathcal{A}$, while still being free to capture domain-specific nuances, we propose a novel cross-domain attention layer that aims to ground domain-specific visual representations $g_i^t$ and $g_i^s$ to the structure of source anchors $\mathcal{A}_s$.
-We include two Cross-Domain attention layers sharing the same weights for the target and source branches of the architecture (See Fig.~\ref{fig:method_SDLS}).
+We perform classification training concurrently with structure learning.
+To ensure that source and target visual representations are grounded in the structure imposed by $\mathcal{A}$, while still being free to capture domain-specific nuances, we propose a novel cross-domain attention layer that aims to ground $g_i^t$ and $g_i^s$ to the structure of source anchors $\mathcal{A}_s$.
+We include two Cross-Domain attention layers sharing the same weights for the target and source branches of \mname (See Fig.~\ref{fig:method_SDLS}).
 In the target branch, we use $g_i^t$ as queries, target anchors $\mathcal{A}_t$ as keys, and source anchors $\mathcal{A}_s$ as values.
 The output is summed to $g_i^t$ with a residual connection to include both domain-specific and cross-domain information in the final representation:

 A similar processing is applied to the source encoding $g_i^s$: